tarangdave/react-boilerplate/README.md

 ## Installing and Running

-To start, make sure you're in the `guide-1-react-router` folder in command-line.
+To start, make sure you're in the `react-boilerplate` folder in command-line.

 ```sh
 # Install Node Modules